astauf03/spatial-analysis-portfolio/README.md

 ## How to Navigate this Page
 Each project folder contains:
 - A project-specific `README.md` describing goals, data, and methods
-- Screenshots of maps and analyses created in ArcGIS Pro
+- Screenshots of maps and analyses created in ArcGIS Pro/other languages